What is financial abuse?

 What to do if you are experiencing financial abuse

-If you are in an abusive relationship, you can find help now.
+If you are in an abusive relationship and would like to speak to someone, you can find help now.